UserOfficeProject/user-office-core/documentation/docs/glossary.md

     > Statuses are labels that indicate the current state or progress of a proposal, request, or other item.

     :material-book-open-variant-outline: **Sub templates**
-    > Sub templates are reusable building blocks containing questions, used to streamline and organise the creation of complex templates.
+    > Sub templates are reusable building blocks containing questions, used to streamline and organize the creation of complex templates.

 ??? info "**T**"